wso2/docs-is/en/docs/setup/deployment-guide.md

             !!! note
                 AWS ECS membership scheme is only supported from WUM-424342 onwards.

-            1. First, you need a working AWS ECS Cluster. for instructions on creating a cluster.
-Please take note of the following things when creating the cluster.
+            1. Create a working AWS ECS Cluster.
+Note the following when creating a cluster.
-                -   Note down the `name` and `VPC CIDR block` of the cluster as we will require them for later configurations.
+                -   Note the `name` and `VPC CIDR block` of the cluster as you will require them later for configurations.
-                -   Make sure the `Container instance IAM role` that you assign to the ECS cluster have permission to the following policy.
+                -   Ensure that the `Container instance IAM role` that you assign to the ECS cluster has the following permission policy attached.
                         ```
                         { "Version": "2012-10-17",
                              "Statement":